Oak toad: Description

+The oak toad may be identified by its light mid-dorsal stripe, variable brown and black spots, and proportionally large parotoid glands.
+The female has a dark-spotted belly and the male has a clear white belly with a slightly distended, loose flap of skin beneath the mouth that expands into a vocal sac.
+As noted above, one of the most remarkable features of this species is its small adult size relative to other toads.

 Habitat and distribution

 The oak toad is native to the coastal regions of the southeastern United States, ranging from eastern Louisiana to southeast Virginia and south throughout Florida.
 It is found in a variety of habitats, including sandy pine flatwoods and oak scrub, open pine and pine-oak woods, pine or oak savanna with sandy soils, and maritime forests.
-Oak toads prefer open-canopied pine flatwoods with grassy ground cover, and they are generally found in moist, grassy areas near pine or oak savannahs with sandy soil.
-They are also found in vernal pools and freshwater wetlands.
+Oak toads prefer open-canopied pine flatwoods with grassy ground cover.
+They are generally found in moist, grassy areas near pine or oak savannahs with sandy soil.
+They also are found in vernal pools and freshwater wetlands.

 Behavior

-It is mostly diurnal and spends much of its time burrowed into the loose soil of its habitat.
-It may remain in its burrow during the winter, often in hibernation.
+Oak toads are mostly diurnal and spend much of the time burrowed into the loose soil of their habitat.
+They may remain in burrows during the winter, often in hibernation.
+The breeding season extends from April to October, peaking early on.

 Breeding takes place in shallow pools that accumulate during heavy rains.
+Heavy, warm spring rains stimulate mating behavior.
 The male expands his distinctive elongated vocal sac to produce a chirping call.
-The breeding season extends from April to October, peaking early on.
-Heavy, warm spring rains stimulate mating behavior.